-Navigation Layer 2 Management > RSTP > Global Settings NOTE: To enal NOTE: To enable RSTP, MSTP and PVRSTP should be disabled in the selected context.
+Navigation Layer 2 Management > RSTP > Global Settings NOTE: To enable RSTP, MSTP and PVRSTP should be disabled in the selected context.
 Screen Objective This screen allows the user to configure for each available virtual context the MST module parameters that are used globally in the switch for all ports.